Pima County Arizona landscape

 Is it a good time to buy a home in Pima County?+

-Based on current ARMLS data, Pima County presents a balanced market with opportunities for prepared buyers.
-While prices have appreciated steadily, the pace has moderated from pandemic-era peaks, creating slightly less competition at most price points.
+Pima County presents opportunities for prepared buyers at most price points; see the verified market snapshot on this page for the current median, days on market, and year-over-year trend (as of July 2026).
 Buyers should get pre-approved, define their must-haves, and work with an agent who knows micro-market conditions, as pricing and competition vary significantly across the county.

 How fast are homes selling in Pima County?+

-Across Pima County, the average days on market is currently 24 days.
-However, this average masks significant variation.
+Across Pima County, the average days on market is currently 60 days (as of July 2026).
+This average masks significant variation.
 Well-priced homes in top school districts and popular neighborhoods often receive offers within 5 to 10 days, while luxury properties and homes needing updates may sit longer.
 The spring selling season (February through May) typically sees the fastest pace.

 What should I know before buying a home in Pima County?+

 Buyers entering Pima County should get pre-approved for financing, understand that conditions vary dramatically by sub-market, and research specific neighborhoods rather than relying on county-wide averages.
-The median of $365K masks a range from $150K in South Tucson to $480K in Oro Valley.
-Working with an agent who tracks micro-market conditions, like Venture REI, helps identify opportunities that broad market statistics miss.
+The median of $352K masks a range from $150K in South Tucson to $480K in Oro Valley.
+Working with an agent who tracks micro-market conditions, like Incyte Realty, helps identify opportunities that broad market statistics miss.

 What is the population of Pima County?+